 Friday Breakfast at Hotel Utah . . . then an interesting tour of this fascinatingly beautiful city . . . viewing many spots rich in memories of the hardy Mormon pioneers who conquered the wilderness of Utah.
 You see the Tithing, Beehive and Lion Houses, Liberty Park and the famous Tabernacle where you hear the noonday organ concert.
-In the afternoon you have a novel experience a dip in the buoyant waters of Great Salt Lake.
+In the afternoon you have a novel experience-a dip in the buoyant waters of Great Salt Lake.
 After dinner at the Hotel Utah you are off for Colorado.

-Saturday A train ride you'll long remember ... all day amid lofty mountains, deep canyons, rushing streams . . . through Eagle River Canyon . . . past the awe-inspiring Mount of the Holy Cross . . . over Tennessee Pass.
+Saturday A train ride you'll long remember . . . all day amid lofty mountains, deep canyons, rushing streams . . . through Eagle River Canyon . . . past the awe-inspiring Mount of the Holy Cross . . . over Tennessee Pass.
 Then the Royal Gorge!

 There is only one Royal Gorge!
 This mighty chasm, the Grand Canyon of the Arkansas River, defies description.
 Towering 1053 feet above the raging river, its walls come together until at one point they are but thirty feet apart.
 The sky is almost screened from sight.
 Your train threads its way along the banks of the surging stream on a narrow roadway blasted from the solid granite.
 You are in a land of rugged, dazzling mountain beauty.
 Late in the afternoon you arrive at Colorado Springs . . . your headquarters, the Antlers Hotel.
-Hatural Color Photograph

-Sunday In the morning the world-famed motor trip to the lofty top of Pikes Peak (Special arrangements for those who wish to attend Church).
-In the afternoon, the Garden of the Gods with its rugged grandeur and striking red coloring . . . then South Cheyenne Canyon, Seven Falls . . . and on to Denver by train, and to the Brown Palace Hotel.
+Sunday In the morning the world-famed motor trip to the lofty top of Pikes Peak (Special arrangements for those who wish to attend Church), followed by a tasty picnic lunch in a delightful mountain glade.
+In the afternoon, the Garden of the Gods with its rugged grandeur... then South Cheyenne Canyon, Seven Falls ... and on to Denver by train, and to the Brown Palace Hotel.

 Monday Immediately after breakfast you board comfortable autos for an enjoyable day's trip, full of scenic surprises, through Denver's Mountain Parks.
 Golden is your first stop.
 Then over the turns and twists of Lariat Trail, through Denver's Mountain Parks, to the summit of Lookout Mountain.
-From the veranda of the museum, which Denver maintains at the summit of the peak and which houses the relics of the active life of Colonel Cody (Buffalo Bill), you can look out over Denver to the east to the south, Pikes Peak-and to the west other great peaks of the Colorado Rockies like a great array of soldiers.
-Returning to Denver you pass through beautiful Troutdale, where luncheon is enjoyed, then Bear Creek Canyon and the Park of the Red Rocks.

-The afternoon and evening are free for sightseeing or rest... dinner in the Cassanova Dining Room of the Brown Palace... a late evening departure for home.
+From the veranda of the museum, which Denver maintains at the summit of the peak and which houses the relics of the active life of Colonel Cody (Buffalo Bill), you can look out over Denver to the eastto the South, Pikes Peak-and to the west other great peaks of the Colorado Rockies.
+Luncheon at beautiful Troutdale-in-the-Pines; then through Bear Creek Canyon and the Park of the Red Rocks, climaxing your fascinating journey with a city sightseeing trip of Denver-its numerous parks, Civic Center and boulevards.
+Dinner in the Cassanova Dining Room of the Brown Palace, and a late evening departure for home.